azure-octo/dapr-apim-demo/README.md

      "http://${GATEWAY_IP}/dapr-topic"
 ```

-The response of our invocation will now also include the `Ocp-Apim-Trace-Location` header parameter which holds the URL to your trace.
-Just paste that URL into browser to get the full trace:
+The response of our invocation will now also include the `Ocp-Apim-Trace-Location` header parameter which will hold the URL to where you can view your trace.
+Paste that URL into browser to get the full trace:

 ```json
 {